Around 110,000 people are arrested each year trying to enter the United States illegally, but hundreds of thousands more can reach their destinations

 Around 110,000 people are arrested every year trying to illegally enter the United States at different points on the border, but hundreds of thousands more are not caught and manage to reach their destinations in what becomes the beginning of the American dream.
 By the river, the dangerous river in which hundreds of people are drowned; through the desert, where they can also die of dehydration and heat; or jumping the walls, a form that only a few who have agility venture.

 Leer en español: Cruzar la frontera entre el hambre, el río y el desierto

 Fifteen years ago, Ofelia Interino decided that she did not want to live in Honduras anymore.
-As if poverty was not enough, the gangs, known in Central America as Maras, harassed the cities charging business owners, like her, as a way to ensure their well-being and their family.
+As if poverty was not enough, the gangs, known in Central America as Maras, harassed the cities charging business owners, like her, as a way to ensure her well-being and her family's.
 Living around this violence became a risk to raise four children.
 Drug trafficking began to expand and gang members attracted young people like her children inviting them to a world where drugs were common.

 That being the case, Ofelia could not wait for the moment to leave to where her husband was; months ago he had managed to obtain a visa and had gone legally to the United States, although at the end of his visa, he would remain illegally in Florida.
 She made three attempts before arriving at the place where her husband was.

 With tears in her eyes and a trembling voice, she remembers that she decided to leave definitively when her mother's cancer was getting worse: "I needed medicine and in Honduras, there was no way to get it, nor did I have the money to look for it.
 It was the last time I saw her and shortly after she died," she said.